senresearch/MatrixLM.jl/paper/paper.md

 interface, making it easier for applied researchers to fit, interpret, and extend these models in large-scale studies.

-# Statement of the field
+# State of the field

 High-throughput biological and biomedical studies are frequently analyzed using feature-wise statistical workflows, in which a separate model is fit for each